Cosmopal/os-w18-kernel/assign2/readme.txt

 	System call:

-	It takes input the pid of the task and the srt requirement of that task
+	It takes input the pid of the task and the srt requirement of that task.
+	It validates the input and then sets the global variables approriately.
 	It then sets the srt requirement of that task by updating the srt_task struct
 	associated with the task_struct of that
 	task.

-	It them, if necessary, adds the srt_struct into the array and/or the linked list holding information about all the tasks -
-	srt_tasks and
-	srt_tasks_list_head.

 	It handles the following errors: